Below please find the portfolio requirements for the Fall 2024 application. The 2024 graduate application is now open.

 A ﬁlmmaking background is not a prerequisite for admission to the Tisch School of the Arts.
-We are looking for potential creative ﬁlmmaking ability as evidenced through visual and written material.
+We are looking for potential creative ﬁlmmaking ability as evidenced through visual and written materials.

 There are two required components that you must submit in order to successfully complete your application for admission:

-- The application for admission should be submitted online by December 1st to the Tisch Office of Graduate Admissions along with the required academic documentation, testing, recommendations and supporting credentials.
+- The application for admission must be submitted online by December 1st to the Tisch Office of Graduate Admissions along with the required academic documentation, recommendations, and supporting credentials.

-- You must prepare a five part creative portfolio (detailed below) and submit it via the Department online application system, Slideroom (tischfilmandtv.slideroom.com).
-Please note that, upon submitting your creative portfolio Slideroom will charge a $12.00 fee for applicants to use this service (You may pay this fee with a credit or debit card) Your creative portfolio must be uploaded via slideroom on or before December 1st
+- You must prepare a five-part creative portfolio (detailed below) and submit it via SlideRoom (tischfilmandtv.slideroom.com).
+Please note that upon submitting your creative portfolio, SlideRoom will charge a $12.00 fee for applicants to use this service.
+You may pay this fee with a credit or debit card.
+Your creative portfolio must be uploaded via SlideRoom on or before December 1st.

-If you are applying for the dual degree program (MFA/MBA) please click HERE
+If you are applying for the dual-degree program (MBA/MFA) please click HERE.

-You can register and set up a department account at this link when the portal re-opens in September:
+You can register and set up a department account at this link when the Grad Film SlideRoom portal re-opens in September.